 Truancy Intervention Partnership Program (TIPP)

-The Truancy Intervention Partnership Program is a co-operative effort between the Marion County Public School Board, State Attorney’s Office, Fifth Judicial Circuit court, Law Enforcement, Department of Juvenile Justice, Arnette House Youth and Family Services, and other community agencies The goal of TIPP is to provide prevention and early intervention services to elementary and secondary school students and their families in Marion County who are experiencing difficulties with regular school attendance as required by Florida Statue.
+The Truancy Intervention Partnership Program is a co-operative effort between the Marion County Public School Board, the State Attorney’s Office, Fifth Judicial Circuit court, Law Enforcement, Department of Juvenile Justice, Arnette House Youth and Family Services, and other community agencies.
+The goal of TIPP is to provide prevention and early intervention services to elementary and secondary school students and their families in Marion County who are experiencing difficulties with regular school attendance as required by Florida State Statute.

 School Social Work Services provides referrals to the State Attorney’s Office of students who are deemed chronically absent or on the verge of becoming habitually truant.
 The State Attorney’s Office contacts Law Enforcement to deliver to the student’s home a letter requesting their appearance before the Circuit Judge.
 The Circuit Judge holds these sessions in his courtroom.
 At the meeting, the Judge and State Attorney review the Florida Statute pertaining to truancy with the parent and child.
 School officials, Law Enforcement, Department of Juvenile Justice, and Arnette House Staff will review their roles in the truancy process with the family.